Michelle Samuel-Foo: Early life and education

 Samuel-Foo is from Sangre Grande, Trinidad and Tobago.
 Her parents were cash crop growers, and she helped them to sell vegetables in markets.
 Samuel-Foo started college determined to study biology, but became fascinated by the world of entomology.
-She earned her undergraduate degree at Brewton–Parker College, where she was awarded a scholarship.
+She graduated summa cum laude in Biology from Brewton–Parker College, where she was awarded a scholarship.
 She decided to stay in academic research after a conversation with the school's head of science, David McMillin, who encouraged her to look for graduate schools.
 She was a graduate student at the University of Georgia, where she studied the resistance of Triticum aestivatum (common wheat) to Mayetiola destructor (hessian fly).
 At the time, she was one of only two minority students in the department.
 Her dissertation committee was chaired by H. Roger Boerma, who was well known for the Soybean Improvement Programme.
 After graduating, Samuel-Foo joined the programme, which is where she first experienced DNA sequencing and molecular breeding.